Read This First

 LAST DAY TO ADD is usually on DAY 7 or DAY 8 of the current term.

 Scenario 1: Your I-797 COS Approval Date is on or before the LAST DAY TO ADD of the current semester.

-You must enroll full-time for the Spring 2020 semester.
+You must enroll full-time for the Fall 2020 semester.